Keana Nadeshiko Rice Mask: The Drugstore Sheet Mask I Keep Going Back To

 • Rice bran extract – improves skin appearance and texture

-As the mask doesn’t contain fragrance, there’s no overpowering or artificial smell which some other brands have and really put me off.
-It fits well to my face and I only have to fold down tiny bits on my forehead and the tip of my nose.
+As the mask doesn’t contain fragrance, there’s no overpowering or artificial smell, which some other brands have and really put me off.
+It fits nicely on my face, and I only have to fold down tiny bits on my forehead and the tip of my nose.
+This mask is one of my favourites because it just feels great.

-Given how affordable the Keana Nadeshiko Rice Mask is, it’s at least worth giving the 10-pack a shot.
-And while I don’t use it every day, I do keep it on rotation with several other products; it’s my favourite follow-up product after a cleansing mask.
+Given how affordable the Nadeshiko Rice Mask is, it’s at least worth trying the 10-pack.
+And while I don’t use it every day, I keep it on rotation with several other products; it’s my favourite follow-up product after a cleansing mask.
+Because of how moist the mask is, I reserve it for nighttime routines rather than as a quick pick-me-up before makeup.
+I can leave the serum on if I’m feeling lazy; otherwise, I rinse or gently pat off the excess liquid with a cotton pad.

 Bonus tip: Leave it in the refrigerator for a refreshing boost.
 I love how it calms my skin and reduces any redness that has flared up.